b2lie/stackersnatch/README.md

 ## 😿 Note to self (and anyone reading):

-**This is a project that was definitely rushed** and could use a bit of repolishing - juggling other assignments and deadlines made it harder to finish everything I had envisioned, I'll admit :c <br/>
+**This is a project that was definitely rushed** and could use a bit of repolishing - juggling other assignments and deadlines made it harder to finish everything we'd envisioned, I'll admit :c <br/>

 So yes, **it is incomplete**, for now!
-It's missing an ε-transition level that I was meaning to add but was unable to do so due to the strict time constraint.
+It's missing an ε-transition level that we were meaning to add but were unable to do so due to the strict time constraint.

 <br/>